MochiDiffusion/MochiDiffusion/README.md

 1. [Convert](https://github.com/apple/ml-stable-diffusion#-converting-models-to-core-ml) or download Core ML models
 2. By default, the app's working directory will be created under the Documents folder.
 This location can be customized under Settings
-3. In the working folder, create a new folder with the name you'd like displayed in the app then move or extract the converted models here.
+3. In the working folder, create a new folder with the name you'd like displayed in the app then move or extract the converted models here
 4. Your directory should look like this: `~/Documents/MochiDiffusion/models/[Model Folder Name]/[Model's Files]`

 ## Compatibility